frostjiang/smile/README.md

 This repo is used for the Studies in Multimedia Information LEarning.
 The ultimate goal is to create an Intelligence World.

-smile is a sbt project for the applications of text, audio, image, and video data with machine learning algorithms.
+smile is a house study for the applications of text, audio, image, and video data with machine learning algorithms.
-The system is written by Scala/Java/Python.
+The system is written by Scala/Spark/Java/Python.

 SMILE project is designed to develop several applications:
 * Audio Conversion